yewstack/yew/docs/getting-started/starter-templates.md

 [lib]
 # You should include "rlib" (the default crate type) otherwise your crate can't be used as a Rust library
-# which among other things, breaks testing
+# which, among other things, breaks unit testing
 crate-type = ["rlib", "cdylib"]

 [dependencies]